Rajeshds20/Notiify-App/README.md

 ## Features

-- User Authentication and Authorization
+- **User authentication and authorization:**
+  - Secure user authentication system to protect user data and ensure privacy.

-- Create, Update, Delete, and View Notes
+- **Create, update, and delete notes:**
-- Intuitive User Interface
+  - Full CRUD (Create, Read, Update, Delete) functionality for managing notes effectively.

+- **Intuitive user interface:**
+  - A user-friendly interface designed for a seamless and pleasant user experience.

+- **Responsive Design**
-- Responsive Design
+  - Responsive Design for fitting in both mobile and desktop devices.

 ## Setup